VC00976070/Sample-guide/zoom-installation-guide.md

 * You have access to a reliable internet connection
 * You have administrator rights on your device
-* Your operating system is compatible (see next section)

 <div style="page-break-after: always;"></div>